NatClamp/oneHundredDaysOfCode/log.md

 ### Day 12: Sunday 20th September, 2020

 **_Today's Progress_**: Did a bit of investigation around Shopify and deciding whether or not it'll be useful for a client I'm working with.

+### Day 13: Monday 21st September, 2020

+**_Today's Progress_**: Not much to add here, bits and bobs for work on two repositories, a microservice and an API stub.

+### Day 14: Tuesday 22nd September, 2020

+**_Today's Progress_**: Had a call with a client(!!) about building a new site for them, involving a shop and blog section.
+Have drafted up some design ideas.

+### Day 15: Wednesday 23rd September, 2020

+**_Today's Progress_**: Got the keys to the Wordpress site today, which means I could have a look around!
+It's been absolutely ages since I've used a wordpress site - I think the last time was when I was the 'head of website' for a student society about 5 years ago.
+Now I need to figure out how I'm going to work on this project.
+My client says they're not tied to Wordpress - the site is a bit bare-bones at the minute - but they've got quite a history of blog posts which they'd like to keep.
+So I've been investigating different ways of dealing with this.
+I've thought about keeping WP and developing my own theme, or exporting the blog data and going with something like Shopify, or building a new static site entirely.
+I came across the idea of making WP headless and building a react frontend, which I quite like, but further investigation is required!

+### Day 16: Thursday 24th September, 2020

+**_Today's Progress_**: